nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java 11 installed in your computer.
 1. Download the latest `teachingAssistant.jar` [here](https://github.com/AY2021S2-CS2103T-W13-4/tp/releases).
-1. Copy the file to the folder you want to use as the *home folder* for your AddressBook.
+1. Copy the file to the folder you want to use as the *home folder* for your Teaching Assistant.
 1. Double-click the file to start the app.
 The GUI similar to the image above should appear.
 1. Try out some of the commands below.